MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 *Custom Capability Architecture Diagram*

-### Granting custom capability access to an RPC Endpoint
+### Granting Custom Capability access to an RPC Endpoint

-When an UWP declares a custom capability in its app manifest, it will at a later point contain the SID form of the Custom capability in its process token at runtime.
+When an UWP declares a Custom Capability in its app manifest, it will at a later point contain the SID form of the Custom Capability in its process token at runtime.
 By default, a RPC endpoint doesn't allow UWP’s (AppContainer processes) to connect to them.
 A UWP app must have the appropriate Custom capabilities for access.
 The following steps are taken to do so:

-1. Convert the custom capability name to a SID
+1. Convert the Custom Capability name to a SID

-2. Create a Security Descriptor to the SID of the Custom capability along with all other needed SID's.
+2. Create a Security Descriptor to the SID of the Custom Capability along with all other needed SID's.
 For more information on creating a Security Descriptor follow the example [here](https://msdn.microsoft.com/en-us/library/windows/desktop/aa446595(v=vs.85).aspx).